MinaProtocol/mina/rfcs/0012-ban-scoring.md

 could translate these constructors into numerical scores.
 Let's call these constructors SEV, MOD, and TRV.

-In a number of places, the Coda codebase has comments indicating that a peer should be punished, either via a `TODO` or call to `Logger.faulty_peer`.
+In a number of places, the Mina codebase has comments indicating that a peer should be punished, either via a `TODO` or call to `Logger.faulty_peer`.
 Let's classify those places where punishment has been flagged, and annotate them with suggested constructors: